Cowboy Caviar

 Cowboy Caviar is a popular Midwestern take on salsa.
 With a few cans of beans and corn, a pile of crunchy fresh veggies, and a sweet-and-spicy dressing, it might just be the perfect summer appetizer/salad/side dish.

 I love it with tortilla chips, but it makes an excellent taco, burrito, or quesadilla topping.
 Or, serve it with grilled fish or chicken.
 It’s also delicious stirred into cooked rice or pasta.
-There’s so many ways to enjoy Cowboy Caviar: just pick one and get started!
+There are so many ways to enjoy Cowboy Caviar: just pick one and get started!

 Recipe ingredients